 But What About Getting Private Health Insurance?

-I recently did a Q&A last week with a health insurance broker and expert to help clarify some of the most pressing questions about health insurance in Mexico and pre-existing conditions.
+Here is a Q&A I did with a health insurance broker in Mexico to help clarify some of the most pressing questions about health insurance in Mexico and pre-existing conditions.

 In case you missed it, the replay is available here.

-In the video, our guest and a health care insurance expert explained why some pre-existing conditions are not covered by private healthcare insurance and what alternatives you have.
+In the video, our guest and our recommended expert explained why some pre-existing conditions are not covered by private healthcare insurance and what alternatives you have.

 Healthcare insurance in Mexico can be affordable and very expensive.
 It all depends on age, current health, coverage amounts, and international vs. local coverage.